Limerick (poetry)

-The form appeared in England in the early years of the 18th century.
 It was popularized by Edward Lear in the 19th century, although he did not use the term.
-Gershon Legman, who compiled the largest and most scholarly anthology, held that the true limerick as a folk form is always obscene, and cites similar opinions by Arnold Bennett and George Bernard Shaw, describing the clean limerick as a "periodic fad and object of magazine contests, rarely rising above mediocrity".
 From a folkloric point of view, the form is essentially transgressive; violation of taboo is part of its function.
+According to Gershon Legman, who compiled the largest and most scholarly anthology, this folk form is always obscene and the exchange of limericks is almost exclusive to comparatively well-educated men.
+Women are figuring in limericks almost exclusively as "villains or victims".
+Legman dismissed the "clean" limerick as a "periodic fad and object of magazine contests, rarely rising above mediocrity".
+Its humour is not in the "punch line" ending but rather in the tension between meaning and its lack.

+The following example is a limerick of unknown origin:

 Form

 The standard form of a limerick is a stanza of five lines, with the first, second and fifth rhyming with one another and having three feet of three syllables each; and the shorter third and fourth lines also rhyming with each other, but having only two feet of three syllables.
 The third and fourth lines are usually anapaestic, or one iamb followed by one anapaest.
 The first, second and fifth are usually either anapaests or amphibrachs.

 The first line traditionally introduces a person and a place, with the place appearing at the end of the first line and establishing the rhyme scheme for the second and fifth lines.
 In early limericks, the last line was often essentially a repeat of the first line, although this is no longer customary.

 Within the genre, ordinary speech stress is often distorted in the first line, and may be regarded as a feature of the form: "There was a young man from the coast"; "There once was a girl from Detroit..."
 Legman takes this as a convention whereby prosody is violated simultaneously with propriety.
-Exploitation of geographical names, especially exotic ones, is also common, and has been seen as invoking memories of geography lessons in order to subvert the decorum taught in the schoolroom; Legman finds that the exchange of limericks is almost exclusive to comparatively well-educated males, women figuring in limericks almost exclusively as "villains or victims".
+Exploitation of geographical names, especially exotic ones, is also common, and has been seen as invoking memories of geography lessons in order to subvert the decorum taught in the schoolroom.

 The most prized limericks incorporate a kind of twist, which may be revealed in the final line or lie in the way the rhymes are often intentionally tortured, or both.
 Many limericks show some form of internal rhyme, alliteration or assonance, or some element of word play.
 Verses in limerick form are sometimes combined with a refrain to form a limerick song, a traditional humorous drinking song often with obscene verses.

 David Abercrombie, a phonetician, takes a different view of the limerick.
 It is this: Lines one, two, and five have three feet, that is to say three stressed syllables, while lines three and four have two stressed syllables.
 The number and placement of the unstressed syllables is rather flexible.
 There is at least one unstressed syllable between the stresses but there may be more – as long as there are not so many as to make it impossible to keep the equal spacing of the stresses.